aakriiti2504/UFOs/README.md

 ## Background:

-Data is a data journalist who ois at a point in her career whwere she has the freedom to choose the topic she wants to write about. when she is given the opportunity to write about her hometown McMinnvillem Oregon, she jumps on the opportunity for a couple of reasons.
+Data is a data journalist who is at a point in her career where she has the freedom to choose the topic she wants to write about.
+When she is given the opportunity to write about her hometown McMinnvillem Oregon, she jumps on the opportunity for a couple of reasons.
 First, its an opportunity to visit the memories and people back home, secondly its the fun part, is the topic, UFOs.
-McMinnville is famous for UFO sightings and even has an annual gathering for UFO enthusiasts. its a topic that DAna has been interested in since childhood, when she first heard about Farmer Trent's sighting in 1950.
-For this assignment the only thing she needs to go on so far is a JAvascript file filled with sighting information.
+McMinnville is famous for UFO sightings and even has an annual gathering for UFO enthusiasts.
+Its a topic that Dana has been interested in since childhood, when she first heard about Farmer Trent's sighting in 1950.
+For this assignment the only thing she needs to go on so far is a Javascript file filled with sighting information.
 Dana is aware of Javascript's visual functionality, its a tried and tested language after all.

 ![Capture](https://user-images.githubusercontent.com/23488019/149443901-05a27517-1e23-4b20-90fe-2037e9c344ab.PNG)

 ### Purpose

 Dana’s webpage and dynamic table are working as intended, but she’d like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 In addition to the date, you’ll add table filters for the city, state, country, and shape.
 Her plan is to first use JS to display the datas of the table.
 Because there is so much data, sifting through without any adjustments would be a big challenge.
 JS provides a way to manipulate data by adding filters.
 Its tricky to add more than 1 filter but Dana is upto the challenge.
 Additionally, since I will be posting her article online, Dana wants to put everything together in a tidy HTML page.
 Her article, the table of data to support the findings and easy to use filters to fine tune the results.
 Dana is looking forward to see her ideas come alive.
 Hence I will be helping her with her goals.

 The final webpage can be accessed at the following link :